-Program priorities have been selected annually through extensive consultation with the Animal and Plant Health Inspection Service (APHIS), the Office of Budget and Program Analysis (OBPA), and other USDA agencies responsible for program management.
+Program priorities were selected annually through extensive consultation with the Animal and Plant Health Inspection Service (APHIS), the Office of Budget and Program Analysis (OBPA), and other USDA agencies responsible for program management.

-ERS researchers have met with staff from other agencies to share research findings and identify possible topics for collaborative research.
-For example, ERS economists worked with APHIS, Agricultural Research Service (ARS), and Cooperative State Research, Education and Extension Service (CSREES) researchers on the economic and policy implications of windborne entry of soybean rust into the United States.
+ERS researchers met with staff from other agencies to share research findings and identify possible topics for collaborative research.
+For example, ERS economists worked with APHIS, Agricultural Research Service (ARS), and Cooperative State Research, Education and Extension Service (CSREES, renamed the National Institute of Food and Agriculture, NIFA, in 2008) researchers on the economic and policy implications of windborne entry of soybean rust into the United States.
 ERS researchers subsequently analyzed the economic value of USDA's coordinated soybean rust network.
-Also, annual workshops where PREISM awardees discuss their progress and results provide opportunities for intensive discussions between researchers and staff from APHIS, USDA's Office of Risk Assessment and Cost-Benefit Analysis (ORACBA), ARS, CSREES, the Environmental Protection Agency (EPA), and various Department of Interior agencies.
+Also, annual workshops where PREISM awardees discuss their progress and results provide opportunities for intensive discussions between researchers and staff from APHIS, USDA's Office of Risk Assessment and Cost-Benefit Analysis (ORACBA), ARS, NIFA, the Environmental Protection Agency (EPA), and various Department of Interior agencies.